-Suppose the fence chargers contain larger livestock or keep out large preferred.
+Suppose the solar fence chargers contain larger livestock or keep out large preferred.
 This ensures replacements or repairs can be obtained for what is likely to be more expensive solar fence chargers.

 Each electric fence will be made out of different materials that can affect whether the solar charger can be mounted directly to the fence or if it must be separate.
 Having to mount the device to a t-post may not be a big deal for some.
-Others might prefer or require having the fence charger stand on its own with a steel rod.
-Weight and the size of the fence charger and the battery can play a role in how it’s mounted.
+Others might prefer or require having the solar fence charger stand on its own with a steel rod.
+Weight and the size of the solar fence charger and the battery can play a role in how it’s mounted.

 The other factor considers when installing an electric fence is what wiring is going to be used.
 Some solar fence chargers work with just about any wiring type, while others only support specific kinds.
 In addition, some devices simply clip on.
 In contrast, others require the wiring to be wrapped around posts in the solar charger.

 While most electric fence chargers are designed to go several days to a week without seeing sunlight, this may or may not be acceptable for each scenario.
 For some, a good solar electric fence will be able to go 2-3 weeks without sunlight before receiving a charge.
 In contrast, others may be fine with one that can survive less time on a charge.
 It’s also important to note that fence chargers that see more use due to mobile animals or weeds will want a larger charge.

 Some electric fence chargers will have multiple power modes to let the user tailor it for their own use.
 Lowering the pulse rate at night can help conserve the charge and help the solar fence charger last longer.